Sasso0101/CacheMeIfYouCan/README.md

 cd build
 make <target> SOURCE=<source node>
 ```
 The make target selects the dataset to use.
 The available targets are listed in the Datasets section.
-The ID of the source node is passed using the `SOURCE` environment variable.
+The `ID` of the source node is passed to the program using the `SOURCE` environment variable.

 The output is written to a file named `*_distances.out` in the directory where the program is executed from.